firulais/snap-RPi/README.md

 ## Why does this exist?

-Because Snap! is easier to extend than Scratch.
-This leads to some interesting possibilities.
+Because Snap! is easy and intuitive to extend, which makes it ideal for educational purposes, i.e., you can use this to teach students how to meta-program, developing the language that they can then use to program the Rpi.
+This leads to many interesting possibilities.